masteranson/masteranson.github.io/HyTech-Racing.markdown

 <h1 style="color: #5e9ca0; text-align: justify;"><span style="color: #000000;">
   I lead a team of over 20 undergraduate/graduate students in the design, manufacture and testing of a 5kWh battery pack for the Formula SAE electric competition.</span></h1>
 ---
+<div align="justify">Enchanted by the relentless pursuit for performance through innovation in the world of
+  Formula 1 racing, I made it my personal goal to lead Georgia Tech to victory in Formula SAE California 2020 through building the most reliable, powerful and light battery pack in the competition.</div>

 ### The Design
 ---
+Transitioning to a new competition,our goal is to maximize backwards compatability in parts while maximizing performance and significantly increasing reliability.

 <center>